stekap000/tesseract-generator/README.md

 ## tesseract-generator

 Small program that generates vertices and indices for tesseract that I used to render it as a model.
-In its base for, it will end up generating sides multiples times.
-Four triangles are generated for one tesseract face.
+In its base form, it will end up generating edges multiple times.
+Four triangles are generated for one tesseract face, even though two are needed.
 Comments are given in the code that point to what should be done if fewer triangles are to be generated.